 In 2020, Bill partnered with his long-term partner, Greg Whiteley, and Stewardship's Operations Manager, Amanda Perkins, to form Stewardship Development.
 See more about our team at our website: StewardshipDevelopment.com

-Thus far Stewardship Development is in the process of building a 38-unit property in Portland (Amanda Court), a 59-unit in Eugene (11th & Lincoln), a 44-unit in Lincoln City (Welcoma) and soon, a 72-unit in Klamath Falls.
+Thus far Stewardship Development is in the process of building a 38-unit property in Portland (Amanda Court), a 59-unit in Eugene (11th & Lincoln), a 44-unit in Lincoln City (Welcoma) and soon, a 72-unit in Klamath Falls as well as another project in Portland and one in Tualatin on the books.
 This partnership is currently valued at around 10 million.

 Given the housing crisis--where demand is dramatically outstripping supply, contributing to the lack affordability--the state of Oregon initiated new infill construction policies.
 Stewardship has geared up to find ways to add housing to existing lots that qualify for such structures under the new housing code.